craigbarnes/dte/docs/releasing.md

 1. Create release commit
    1. Update summary of changes in `CHANGELOG.md`
-   2. Add link to release tarball in `CHANGELOG.md`
+   2. Add link to release tarball and GPG signature in `CHANGELOG.md`
    3. Update tarball name in `README.md`
    4. Hard code `VERSION` variable in `mk/build.mk` to release version
    5. Update `RELEASE_VERSIONS` in `mk/dev.mk`